-Most positions in developed Asian countries like Japan, Korea, Taiwan, and China, are obtained by interviewing in advance from your home country, so most teachers have a job lined up before departing for the region.
+Most positions in developed Asian countries like Japan, Korea, Taiwan, and China, are obtained by interviewing in advance from your home country, so most teachers have an ESL job lined up before departing for the region.

 Asia is by far the largest and often the most lucrative region of the world for teaching English abroad.
 If you are looking for a fantastic international experience and opportunities to make and save great money while teaching English abroad, Asia is a region you need to consider.

 You don't need a degree in education or professional teaching experience to teach English in Asia & find an ESL job in Asia, but earning your TEFL certification will provide you with the training and qualification you need to get hired.